shiftkey/blog/_posts/2011-10-25-jquery-and-knockout-in-win8.md

 Apparently this is old news to some.
 Trendsetters...

-With Windows 8 supporting HTML/JS (I refuse to call anything HTML5 these days - the words have lost all meaning to me, but that's another topic) applications, I was asked if [jQuery][3] is supported - with a goal to make JS maintainable.
+With Windows 8 supporting HTML/JS (I refuse to call anything HTML5 these days - the words have lost all meaning to me, but that's another topic) applications, I was asked if [jQuery][3] is supported - with a goal to making JS applications more maintainable.

  [3]:http://jquery.com/

-As I'd heard it mentioned at BUILD, and hadn't heard a major drama, I'd expected that it worked.
-However, to confirm this for myself, I followed the advice of this [forum thread][1] on MSDN. dropped jQuery into a new Metro-style Javascript application.
+As I'd heard it mentioned at BUILD - and hadn't heard a major drama since people have been using the Developer Preview bits - I expected that it worked.
+However, to confirm this for myself, I found this [forum thread][1] on MSDN with a coouple of caveats.

  [1]: http://social.msdn.microsoft.com/Forums/en-US/winappswithhtml5/thread/66273417-92cd-4a35-b9a1-281d962eff59

+No fire and brimstone?
+Oh well, I'll just double-check...

-Within the **default.html** file, I added the jQuery file **before** the default.js file.
+After adding the jQuery file to the project, I modified the **default.html** file to include the jQuery file **before** the default.js file.
 The default.js file contains the bootstrapping code for the application:

 <pre><code>   &lt;link rel="stylesheet" href="/css/default.css" /&gt;
     <strong>&lt;script src="/js/jquery-1.6.4.js"&gt;&lt;/script&gt;</strong>